DARK-art108/DevOps-Pro-Assessment/README.md

    **NOTE:** Their is no coding required for this question.
 You have to create a System Design Document and a High Level Design Document for the platform.

+## How to Submit?

+* You will recieve a google form for sharing the github link.Please make sure that your assesment should be uploaded in the github and free of plagarism.
+* You will be removed if any plagarism is founded!
+* All resources taken from official docs are allowed!

 ## Questions: